serena-aneli/RECOMBULATOR-X/README.md

 recombulator-x uses the PED files based on [PLINK](https://www.cog-genomics.org/plink/) pedigree files as input.
 The PED file format stores sample pedigree information (i.e., the familial relationships between samples) and the genotypes.
 More information on the input file can be found in this repository under ```docs/3_usage.md```.

 The program can be used both as a Python module or a command-line tool.
-A detailed notebook for the Python module can be found [here].
+A detailed notebook for the Python module can be found [here](https://github.com/serena-aneli/recombulator-x/blob/gh-pages/Estimation%20Example.ipynb).